Staysure Travel Insurance

-Staysure's Single Trip travel insurance is ideal if you are looking for great value, easy insurance to cover you for one trip to any worldwide destination.
+Staysure's Single Trip travel insurance is ideal if you are looking for great value, easy insurance to cover you for one trip to any worldwide destination, for up to 104 days.
 We can help you tailor make your policy to suit your exact needs.

 Which level of cover do you need?

-Comprehensive single trip travel insurance includes cover for medical emergency and repatriation, up to £10m; cancellation, curtailment and trip interruption, up to £5,000; baggage loss, up to £2,000; personal liability, up to £2m and legal protection to cover up to £25,000.
+Comprehensive travel insurance includes cover for medical emergency and repatriation of up to £10m; cancellation, curtailment and trip interruption of up to £5,000; baggage up to £2,500; personal liability of up to £2m; and legal protection of up to £25,000.

 Your tailor-made cover

 As we are all individual, we offer you the option to tailor your chosen policy to best suit your particular holiday needs.
-Optional extras may be well worth paying a bit extra for and can include cover for winter sports, unexpected accommodation costs, extended travel delays, missed departures, extra legal costs, golf equipment and more.
+Additional cover options may be well worth paying a bit extra for and can include cover for winter sports, unexpected accommodation costs, extended travel delays, missed departures, extra legal costs, golf equipment and more.

-If you wish to tailor your single trip policy, either go through our online quote process, or consult our experts who will gladly advise you as to your best options – simply call tel.
-0844 692 8444 for an answer to all your queries.
+If you wish to tailor your single trip policy, either go through our online quote process, or consult our specialists who will gladly advise you as to your best options – simply call 0800 033 4902 for an answer to all your queries.